 Option contracts usually represent 100 shares of the underlying stock.

-The strike price, a fixed specification of an option contract, should not be confused with the premium, the price at which the contract trades, which fluctuates daily.
+2) Strike price or exercise price is the fixed price per share.
+For that price, the underlying security may be bought or sold.
+The strike price, which is a fixed stipulation of an option contract, should not be mixed with the premium.
+The premium is the price at which the contract trades, that varies daily.

 3) Regulation to an option contract size or strike price may be created to account for stock splits, mergers or other corporate actions.

 Overall, at any given time a particular option can be bought with one of four expiration dates.